Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 ```

 ### The Richie Environment
-Be sure that `HERO_OV_HW_EXPORT` is set to the root of Richie (e.g. `/home/user-name/workspace_user/richie`).
+Be sure that `RICHIE_HW_EXPORT` is set to the root of the Richie hardware subsystem (e.g. `/home/user-name/workspace_user/richie/hw`).

 ### Python Virtual Environment
 The toolchain leverages a Python virtual environment in order to manage the tool dependencies.
 The toolchain has been tested with `Python 3.8.10`, so we recommend to stick with this version.

 To create the environment and install the required packages (listed inside `requirements.txt`), simply run:

 ```
 make py_env_init
 ```
+Then, the environment can be activated by `source richie-py-env/bin/activate`.

-If new packages are added, the environment can be updated with the command:
+If new packages are added, the environment can be updated with the following command:

 ```
 make py_env_update_reqs
 ```
+Note that the `py_env_init` command should be run again to install newly added packages and/or update old ones.

 ### External Sources
 External Git submodules can be pulled with the following command: